 Problem #10 - Your characters jump off the page and readers instantly feel connected to them, but your plot is weak or downright absent.

 This book has been a life saver for me because plot is always my biggest struggle.
 It's one of those books you want to read slowly and more than once because there's a brilliant nugget on every page.
+Pretty much anything James Scott Bell writes about writing resonates with me.
+I don't plot ahead but this helps me analyze structure after the fact.
+I also made worksheets from some of his questions to use when I'm brainstorming a book.

-Problem #11 - You can come up with the most twisty-turny, compelling plot ever, but your characters are cardboard players stuck in there just to serve the plot or completely unbelievable.
+Problem #11 - You can come up with the most twisty-turny, compelling plot ever, but your characters are cardboard players stuck in there just to serve the plot or are completely unbelievable.

 Problem #12 - You're writing is "good" but you can't seem to make that draft sing and stand out.